 The political construction of insecurity is an important research topic in International Relations and Political Science.
 Yet, how states make sense of international insecurity precisely – how they project abroad concepts of threatening and threatened actors – has received limited attention.
 This research focus looks at sub-state processes of such sense-making in Europe.
 It theorizes how ideas of collective international insecurity are articulated inside polities, compares their substantive and processual dynamics across borders, and unpacks the conditioning effects of local frameworks of international insecurity on foreign policy-making.
 The ambition of this research strand is to trace how ‘international insecurity communities’ are created epistemologically, politically, and institutionally, and to probe how a focus on insecurity (rather than security) can yield new explanations of state behavior.

 The political construction of collective international danger

-Securitization theory offers a powerful take on the political construction of threats.
-In its original variant, however, the theory focuses strongly on the deontic (norm-breaking) powers of ‘security talk’ – and not on the threat sceneries that the latter substantively describes.
-This article in the Journal of International Relations and Development addresses this latter link, reworking securitization into a positional/relational argument.
-Seen its way, the framing of something as threatening comes with larger – often implicit – claims about threatening and threatened actors in world politics.
-The empirical cases on post-war France and West Germany show how securitization equals an epistemological systematization of international affairs, for the political construction of collective international danger becomes an ordering process that conditions foreign policy strategizing.
+Securitization Theory offers a powerful take on the political construction of threats.
+In its original variant, however, the theory focuses intimately on the deontic (norm-breaking) powers of ‘security talk’ – and not on the threat sceneries that security-speak describes.
+This article in the Journal of International Relations and Development addresses this latter function by reworking securitization into a positional/relational argument.
+Seen this way, the framing of something as threatening comes with larger – often implicit – political claims about threatening and threatened actors in world politics.
+The French and (West) German emirical cases illustrates this argument.
+They show how securitization effectively systematises international affairs, as the political identification of danger is charged with powerful ideas of who is affected by a problem, together with the own nation, and who not.
+Securitization seen so is a powerful ordering practices that produces turthful visions on the world, ideas of world politics that then condition foreign policy strategizing.

 Hagmann, Jonas (2018).
 Securitisation and the production of international order(s).
 Journal of International Relations and Development 21(1): 194-222.
 PDF